swiss-seismological-service/scrtdd/README.md

 ![Relocation example picture](/data/multiEventRelocationExample.png?raw=true "Relocation example")

-The relocation output files (reloc-event.csv reloc-phase.csv and reloc-stations.csv) will become the background catalog used in real-time relocation and this is the only output we need to keep.
-The profile configuration can be now deleted or, in the case we want to kept it, it has to be removed from the list of active profiles (`scrtdd.activeProfiles`).
+The relocation output files (reloc-event.csv reloc-phase.csv and reloc-stations.csv) will become the background catalog used in real-time relocation and this is the only output we need to keep from the relocation process.
+The profile configuration can be now deleted or, in the case we want to kept it, it has to be removed from the list of active profiles (`scrtdd.activeProfiles`) to avoid interaction with real-time processing.

 Now that we have a high quality background catalog we are ready to perform real-time relocation.
 For that we will create a new profile whose catalog will be the relocation output files: